felixbur/nkululeko/README.md

 You could
 * use a generic main python file (like exp_emodb.py),
 * adapt the path to your nkululeko src
-* and then adapt an .ini file (again adapting at least the pathes to src and data)
+* and then adapt an .ini file (again adapting at least the paths to src and data)

 Here's [an overview on the ini-file options](./ini_file.md)